1996 - Thug Life : Volume 2 (with Outlaw Immortalz)

-- After having produced his first Death Row recordings for a solo album, and notably "When We Ride", 2Pac started to record tracks for a new project to promote his friends and to give a follow up to Thug Life : Volume One.
+• After having recorded his first Death Row tracks for his solo album, and notably "When We Ride", 2Pac started to record tracks for a new project to promote his friends and to give a follow up to Thug Life : Volume One.

-- What happened ?
+• What happened ?
 A first version of the album was probably more or less given to Interscope circa January of 96, ready to be the second album of 2Pac's contract with Death Row.
-After Mopreme was kicked off of Death Row, and with the end of the Thug Pound promo project, the album probably received new fresh mixdown but was definitely burried after Big Syke left the label in late March.
+Things became a bit different after Mopreme was kicked off of Death Row in January, but it probably remains until being buried when Big Syke left Death Row in April '96.

-### There is no known material sequence for this project, only two handwritten tracklists.
-We chose to follow the second one of them because most of the songs recorded for the project were listed on it.
-We only took off "Secretz of War" which was sounding a bit differently from the rest, and was more accurate in When I Get Free (All Eyez on Me first sessions).
-We also presume that the disappeared tracks from the first tracklist ("Outlaw Immortalz", "Komradz", "Fair Exchange" or "Blunt Tyme") were either scrapped or given to Thug Pound. ###
+### There is no known material sequence known for this project, only two handwritten tracklists.
+We chose to follow the second one because most of the songs recorded for the project were listed on it.
+We only switched "Hit Em Up" and "Soon as I Get Home" in order to have a good entrance.
+We presume that the disappeared tracks from the first tracklist ("Outlaw Immortalz", "Komradz", "Fair Exchange" or "Blunt Time") were scrapped or given to Thug Pound. ###

 LISTEN to that album HERE